ONDC-Official/buyer-mock-engine/README.md

 # buyer-mock-engine
-COnatains the code for runnig the buyer mock server using buyer-mock-config
+Contains the code for runnig the buyer mock server using buyer-mock-config